Loop1 Group of Companies Trading Terms and Conditions

 Changes to this Policy

-This Policy may be amended from time to time, consistent with the requirements of the EU-U.S. Privacy Shield principles.
+This Policy may be amended from time to time, consistent with the recommended requirements.
 Appropriate public notice will be given concerning such amendments.

 Cookie & Similar Technology Policy